-To your point, when evaluating the action or words of the parent (or adult, spouse, partner, guardian, care-taker, etc.) at least two things that are helpful to consider when determining if this is truly motivated by love — or if we are just telling ourselves that is the case, such as to rationalize, justify, diminish, or let ourselves off the hook for behaving this way.
+To your point, two criteria are helpful in evaluating the action or words of the parent (or adult, spouse, partner, guardian, care-taker, etc.).
+These two things, at minimum, are helpful to consider if this is truly motivated by love — or if we are just telling ourselves that is the case, such as to rationalize, justify, diminish, or let ourselves off the hook for behaving this way.

 - One is to apply the standard of or motivation behind an action, words, or decision that is “wanting and seeking the good of the other.”
 In some cases, people THINK they are “wanting and seeking the good of the other”; however, the REALITY may be “I’m trying to bend you to MY will of what I personally PERCEIVE is best,” which is more about the person who is doing such things.
 The definition of “love is a decision” is correct; however, in your example, the parent’s words, actions, behaviors chosen are not.
 Thus, there is a second thing to consider.